The Fittest Species: Who is Winning the War for Survival

 Meanwhile, the process of vaccinating people from childhood to old age is

-certainly saving a lot of lives but it is also making everybody's immune
+certainly saving a lot of lives but it is also making the immune

-system much weaker.
+system weaker.
 The immune system works like a muscle: the more you use it,

 the stronger it gets.
 Vaccinations that prevent the spread of a disease have

-a downside: de facto they prevent your immune system from "exercising".
-This
+a downside: de facto they prevent the immune system of those who don't vaccinate

-means that vaccinating further becomes even more vital.
+This, in turn, means that vaccinating becomes even more vital.

 This situation is an infinite loop: